Missouri Governor Signs Ban On Abortion After 8 Weeks Of Pregnancy

 The bill, HB 126, known as the Missouri Stands for the Unborn Act, passed both chambers of the General Assembly last week.
 Under the bill, women will be able to terminate a pregnancy after eight weeks only if they meet the law's definition of a medical emergency, which lawmakers defined as something that "so complicates the medical condition of a pregnant woman as to necessitate the immediate abortion of her pregnancy to avert the death of the pregnant woman or for which a delay will create a serious risk of substantial and irreversible physical impairment."

-Before the bill's passage, voices of protesters against the measure shouting "When you lie, people die" filled the chamber before they were escorted out of the building.
+Before the bill's passage, protesters' shouts of "When you lie, people die" filled the chamber before they were escorted out of the building.

 Over more than two hours of debate, Republicans and Democrats delivered forceful arguments about the bill, with Democrats — at times yelling and at other moments sobbing — attempting to persuade the body to reject the measure.